emreaniloguz/imageprocessingtoolforpython/README.md

 # Basic Image Processing Application for Python / Computer Vision Applications

 We have developed a user interface that has capability of apply different type of image processing functions with easily.
-With a well-designed user interface, different techniques can be applied!
+With a well-designed user interface, different type of processes can be executed.

 ##  Used  Libraries ##